 Pay attention to these products’ expiration dates:

 Sunscreen.
 The FDA recommends tossing out expired sunscreens and sunscreens with no expiration dates on them; expired sunscreens have no guarantee of either safety or efficacy.
+Fun fact: The sunscreen by Curology has a shelf life of 2 years.

 Products with acids.
 Acids (like AHAs and BHA) may not work as effectively once they’re expired, so make sure to pay attention to the expiration date.